hjw/tag_munger/README.md

 As a reminder: We muck about with the album tags for the tape library files so that we can mimic the minidisc setup, where each day is its own disk/album.

+You can run the rdoc command from the root directory of this code to generate documentation.
+The nicest wat to view it is to open the generated doc/index.html file with your browser.